zipingzhao/SRRR/README.md

 # SRRR
-We provide Matlab and R scripts of the proposed ESPRESSO algorithm for solving the SRRR formulation.
+We provide Matlab and R scripts of the proposed ESPRESSO algorithm in the following papers to solve the SRRR formulation.

 * "Sparse Reduced Rank Regression with Nonconvex Regularization"
 Ziping Zhao and Daniel P. Palomar